kimpors/dotfiles/README.md

 Contributions are welcome!
 If you have any suggestions,
 bug reports, or would like to contribute a new feature,
 please create an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to
-fork, modify, and distribute the code as per the terms of the license.